foo123/FILTER.js/api-reference.md

 * `hasInputs`  whether the filter has multiple extra inputs (except the current image data input), for example blend filters or displacement map filters or alpha mask filters have an extra image input (the blending image or displacement image or mask image respectively)
 * `inputs` the extra filter's inputs object (by key)

-**NOTE** The way extra filter inputs are handled has a bug at present.
+**NOTE** **FIXED** <del>The way extra filter inputs are handled has a bug at present.
 If same image is used as extra input in more than one filter and image is updated through another filter, it is possible depending on order of application that some filters will get the previous version of the image as input (because it is cached and not resent to save bandwidth) while only the first filter will get the updated (correct) version.
-It is going to be fixed in a next update in an optimum manner.
+It is going to be fixed in a next update in an optimum manner.</del>

 __Methods:__